Banksy artwork removed from old electrical shop in Lowestoft

 The former electrical shop was on the market for £300,00 when the work appeared, but was re-listed for £500,000 after Banksy confirmed his East Coast "spraycation".

-Taxi driver Rob Hook has been watching the builders at work in London Road North.
+Taxi driver Rob Hook has been watching the builders at work in London Road North and Regent Road.

 "Yesterday they put a lintel in and cut the wall above it - now they've [strengthened] both sides with wood and framing," he said.